 All CYS programs are closed for Federal holidays.
-CYS will close 2 training days per year to ensure all CYS staff have the opportunity to participate in CYS program specific training.
-Training closures for the 2021 year will be February 12, May 28, and October 8.
-CYS will also follow directives for closing any unscheduled Presidential Executive Order holidays and the Friday after Thanksgiving.
+CYS will close 3 training days per year to ensure all CYS staff have the opportunity to participate in CYS program specific training.
+Training closures for the 2022 year will be February 18, May 278, and October 7.
+CYS will also follow directives for closing any unscheduled Presidential Executive Order holidays and the Friday after Thanksgiving, as well as reduced hours during Winter Breaks.
 Prior notification will be given to patrons before a decision is made to close CYS programs for training holidays other than those listed above.